c3V1cGEg/certificator/Readme.md

 * upload cacerts store and view contents
 * upload cacerts store + certificate and get back updated store

+### System properties
+* -Dcertificates.root - directory where certificates will be generated
+* -DLOG_DIR - directory where applications will write its logs

 ### Baseimage (j20opensslbase) dockerfile
 FROM amazoncorretto:20.0.1-alpine3.17